Which tips help students with academic tutorials?

 While most students will have heard of the term ‘tutorial’ before beginning their undergraduate degree, many may not fully understand how these interactions differ to other tutor-learner experiences.
 High schools may better prepare students for the concept of a tutor-lead lecture or a group-focussed seminar than a one-to-one tutorial.
 However, because students will no doubt experience these three learning environments regardless of where they study or which course they complete, it’s important to become familiar with the expectations and outcomes of all three.

 Tutorials are generally divided into two types at university.
 These are academic and personal tutorials.
-Because the purpose of each is quite different, this short-course will deal with each in turn, with Lesson 1 first focussing on the preparation methods and tips for academic tutorials and Lesson 2 exploring the similar features of personal tutorials.
-To check your understanding of the upcoming information and improve your English proficiency, don’t forget to unlock, download and complete our Lesson 1 and 2 Worksheets after reading.
+Because the purpose of each is quite different, this short-reader will deal with each in turn, with Chapter 1 first focussing on the preparation methods and tips for academic tutorials and Chapter 2 exploring the similar features of personal tutorials.
+To check your understanding of the upcoming information and improve your English proficiency, don’t forget to unlock, download and complete our Chapter 1 and 2 Worksheets after reading.

 What is an academic tutorial?